studiorack/studiorack-app/renderer/_docs/06-command-line.md

         -h, --help                display help for command

     Commands:
-        create <folder>           Create a new folder using the plugin starter template init                      Set up a new or existing StudioRack project. install [options] [id]    Install a plugin and update project config. uninstall [options] [id]  Uninstall a plugin and update project config. publish                   Publish plugin to the registry
-        search <query>            Search plugin registry by query. start [path]              Start music project using the project config. help [command]            display help for command
+        create <folder>            Create a new folder using the plugin starter template init                       Set up a new or existing StudioRack project. install [options] [id]     Install a plugin and update project config. uninstall [options] [id]   Uninstall a plugin and update project config. search [options] <query>   Search plugin registry by query. start [path]               Start music project using the project config. validate [options] [path]  Validate a plugin using the Steinberg VST3 SDK validator help [command]             display help for command